knpuniversity/symfony/knpu/ep3-doctrine/adding-more-columns.md

 column and add a new one.
 All the data from the old column would be gone!
 The point
 is: running `doctrine:schema:update` is just *too* dangerous on production.

-But, w'ere going to replace it with something *just* as good.
+But, we're going to replace it with something *just* as good.